 I helped set up a pilot Survey with Carers in Herts, the recommendations of which are now national practice.
 I identified specific ways in which Carers’ needs should be met by GP surgeries, e.g. priority appointments, fast track visits, patient confidentiality waivers, annual health checks and flu jabs, etc. I am still involved with the illness, despite my daughter’s full recovery.

-Like all other mothers of sufferers of this illness, I chose to be by my daughter’s side throughout the illness, aiming to find something good and enjoyable in every day despite the prison that is this illness.
+I chose to be by my daughter’s side throughout the illness, aiming to find something good and enjoyable in every day despite the prison that is this illness.

 Though not religious in the slightest, my mantra is